-This is the first in an occasional series of posts about the artistic and social world inhabited by Calypso Bergère.
+This is the first in an occasional series of posts about the social and cultural world inhabited by Calypso Bergère.
 This post focuses on the first novella in the series, Calypso and the Severed Portrait, set in Paris in the autumn of 1931.

 At the beginning of the story, Calypso decides to visit the Bateau-Lavoir, a ramshackle tenement building in Montmartre, once lodged in by Pablo Picasso and Juan Gris among many other artists.
 The photograph at the top of this post was taken around 1910, not long after Picasso lived there.
 The Bateau-Lavoir was destroyed by fire in 1970.

 Picasso’s seminal painting, Les Demoiselles d’Avignon, was created at the Bateau-Lavoir.
 Though Calypso doesn’t like it, she recognises its significance (I feel the same as she does), Here is John Richardson, Picasso’s biographer, on the work, and particularly the two figures on the right:

 Picasso was out to shock, if need be appall…Familiarity has inured us to the horror that these dog-faced demoiselles caused when they were first unveiled…It was as if Picasso had unleashed a new race of gorgons on the world.